gorety86/code-challenge/net salary calculator/readme.md

 # Code-Challenge

-# Net Salary Calculation
+# Net Salary
-    - Understand how to use function to calculate students marks and grade them in accodance to their marks.
+    - Understand how to use function to calculate net salary of employees, considering deductions and allowences.

 ## Introduction